 The CSF traditional grant program allows Chappaqua teachers, administrators, parents and students to seek a grant to fund educational innovation in Chappaqua schools and classrooms.
 The traditional grant application process consists of two parts – the Part 1, a simple Google form, which must be submitted by November 15, 2019 followed by the more comprehensive Part 2 application which is due on January 30, 2020.

 By submitting the Part 1 form, which can be accessed below, applicants will share their grant idea with the CSF Grants Committee and CCSD administration.
 This will allow a member of the CSF Grants Committee to be paired with the applicant to help navigate the grants process and will also allow CCSD administrators to identify any potential issues with a grant idea (District curricular goals, implementation feasibility, health and safety concerns, etc.) so that these can be assessed before significant time and effort is put into the completion of the full Part 2 application.
 The grant idea identified on the Part 1 form must be sufficiently developed to allow for the initial review process, but may otherwise be in preliminary stage.
 No other permission or signatures are needed to complete Part 1 of the application.
 Part 1 must be submitted by November 15 in order to be eligible to file a full grant application in January, 2020.
 Part 1 form submitters will be notified in early December whether or not their idea will move forward and the Part 2 application will be made available at that time.
-Potential applicants wishing to see the Part 2 application for grant planning purposes may obtain a copy by emailing email@example.com.
+CSF Grant eligibility requirements are set out in the CSF Grant Guidelines .
+Please note that because CSF has funded many innovative classroom design grants, CSF and CCSD have agreed that future full scale individual classroom redesigns will not be funded through CSF grants.
+If you have an innovative idea for a specific area of your classroom you may pursue that concept through our InstaGrant process.
+Potential applicants wishing to see the Part 2 application for grant planning purposes may obtain a copy by emailing firstname.lastname@example.org.

 For any questions regarding the grant process, please contact the Grants Committee chairs at email@example.com.